-Labor Force: In 2023. about 48% of women worked outside the home. lower than the US (57%), Moldovan (70%), Russian (55%).
-Polish (52%) rates, yet regional higher than neighbor Romania (42%).
-In the labor market, Ukrainian women consistently earn about 18% less than their male counterparts, a larger wage gap than that of the European Union (13%) and of its regional neighbors.
+Labor Force: In 2024. about 48% of women outside worked the home. lower than the US (57%).
+Moldovan (70%).
+Russian (55%), and Polish (52%) rates, yet higher than regional neiahbor Romania (42%). labor In the market, Ukrainian women consistently earn about 18% less than their male counterparts, a larger wage gap than that of the European Union (12%) and of its regional neighbors.
 Moreover, although Ukrainian women are generally better educated than men, they are overrepresented in low wage jobs and the informal economy, inhibiting their access to benefits and financial independence.

-Within the labor force, professions typically have gender associations, with higher-wage positions traditionally designated masculine.
+SEX & GENDER Within the labor force, professions typically have gender associations, with higher-wage positions traditionally designated masculine.
 Since the end of Communism, some of these associations have changed.
-For example, during the Soviet era, women made up the majority of workers in the financial sector, vet as that field grew in importance and salaries rose following the shift market capitalism Economics and (see Resources), the sector became dominated by men.
-Todav. women typically work in healthcare. education. food processing. legal services. while men dominate technology, agriculture, and defense.
+For example, during the Soviet era, women made up the majority of workers in the financial sector, vet as that field grew in importance and salaries rose following the shift to market capitalism Economics and (see Resources), the sector became dominated by men.
+Todav. women typically work in healthcare. education. processing, food and legal while services.

+men dominate technology, agriculture, and defense.
 Even within these "female" fields, women are underrepresented in managerial roles and positions of authority.
 Within the workplace, women experience a higher rate of sexual harassment and discrimination in hiring and promotion compared to most other European countries.